libvibrant/vibrantLinux/README.md

 ## Updates

-Head to your installation folder and run
+Head to your installation folder.
+In our case, it is located at `~/vibrantLinux`.
+Then, run:

 ```bash
 ./update.sh